Property Casualty Insurance Jobs in USA with Visa Sponsorship

 Which visa types are most common for international candidates in P&C insurance?

-H-1B is the most widely used visa for P&C insurance roles, though the annual lottery creates uncertainty for cap-subject candidates.
+H-1B visa is the most widely used visa for P&C insurance roles, though the annual lottery creates uncertainty for cap-subject candidates.
 Australian citizens have a clear advantage through the E-3 visa, which bypasses the lottery and processes in weeks.
 TN visas cover Canadian and Mexican nationals in actuarial roles specifically.
 OPT and STEM OPT are common entry points for recent graduates before employer-sponsored petitions begin.
 You can browse sponsoring employers on Migrate Mate.

 How do USCIS approval rates look for H-1B petitions in insurance roles?